What Does the Bible Say About Assuming?

 10. Proverbs 15:28 – “The heart of the righteous weighs its answers, but the mouth of the wicked gushes evil.”
 This proverb emphasizes thoughtful consideration before speaking, which is key in avoiding assumptions.

-See also What Does the Bible Say About Lack of Intimacy?
+See also What Does the Bible Say About Signs?

 The Bible’s perspective on assumptions is clear: it encourages us to seek understanding, be slow to speak, and quick to listen.
 By focusing on listening, understanding, and love, we can avoid the misunderstandings and conflicts that often arise from assumptions.
 This biblical approach not only leads to wisdom and discernment but also fosters healthier, more compassionate relationships.